block-foundation/glossary/README.md

 * **Proof-of-Authority (PoA)**: A consensus mechanism in a private blockchain which essentially gives one client (or a specific number of clients) with one particular private key the right to make all of the blocks in the blockchain.
 * **Proof-of-Stake (PoS)**: A type of consensus mechanism used by blockchain networks to achieve distributed consensus.
 It requires users to show ownership of a certain number of cryptocurrency units (the "stake") to create a new block of transactions.
 * **Proof-of-Work (PoW)**: A type of consensus algorithm in a blockchain network where miners solve computationally intensive puzzles to validate transactions and create new blocks.
+* **Property Token Exchange (PTX)**: A platform for buying and selling tokenized real estate.
+Such exchanges can create a liquid market for real estate properties that have typically been illiquid assets.
+* **Proptech**: Stands for Property Technology.
+While not exclusively blockchain-based, it's an umbrella term for the wave of technological innovations changing the way we research, rent, buy, and manage property.
 * **Public Blockchain**: A blockchain network where any individual can join or leave at any time without permissions.
 These blockchains are more decentralized but also can be slower and less efficient.
 * **Public/Private Key**: A cryptographic system involving two keys, with the private key remaining known only to the user while the public key is available to others.
 In the context of cryptocurrencies, this allows users to securely transact with one another.
+* **Real Estate Token (RET)**: A digital representation of ownership or equity in a real property, stored on the blockchain.
+RETs can be traded on specific platforms and can represent fractional ownership in properties.
 * **Quadratic Payments**: A system that allows people to fund public goods while preventing undue influence by large contributors.
 The cost of contribution becomes progressively more expensive, encouraging a large number of small contributions.
 * **Quadratic Voting**: A method of collective decision-making in which a participant votes not just for or against an issue, but also expresses how strongly they feel about it.
 This is done by allocating a number of votes to that issue, with the cost of votes increasing quadratically.
 * **Reverse Game Theory**: An alternative term for mechanism design.
 Rather than taking the rules of the game as given and predicting outcomes, it asks what rules should we design to achieve a desired outcome.